 The total distance from Manali to Leh via the Atal Tunnel route is approximately 431 km.
 Non-stop driving time is around 12 to 14 hours, but this route is never recommended as a single push.
 The minimum recommended is a 2-day journey with an overnight halt at Keylong, Jispa, or Sarchu.

-Here is what road conditions typically look like on each month of the travel season:
+Here is what road conditions typically look like in each month of the travel season:

 The Atal Tunnel at Rohtang changed everything about traveling on the Manali Leh Highway.
 Since it opened in October 2020, Rohtang Pass is no longer a seasonal bottleneck.
 The tunnel is 9.02 km long, sits at 3,060 meters elevation, and provides all-weather road access to Sissu and Keylong in Lahaul Valley throughout the year, 24 hours a day, 7 days a week.

 What this means practically is that the Manali to Keylong section is now a 2-hour drive even in December or January.
 Fuel up at Manali, drive through the tunnel, and you are in Lahaul.
 However, beyond Jispa toward Sarchu and Baralacha La, the road remains completely snowbound in winter.
 Hence, Leh is still not accessible by road in winter.
-The tunnel just makes Keylong and Jispa accessible year-round.
+The tunnel just makes Keylong and Jispa accessible year-round, which is why Jispa has become such an important base for early-season and late-season travelers.

 For Ladakh-bound travelers, the Atal Tunnel also means you no longer need to worry about Rohtang Pass restrictions or permits.
-Old Rohtang Pass required an environmental permit and had a daily vehicle cap.
+The old Rohtang Pass route required an environmental permit and had a daily vehicle cap.
 The tunnel route has no such restrictions for through travelers heading to Leh.
+For more background on the Lahaul Valley and the destinations you pass through, see our complete guide to Lahaul Valley.

 The Manali Leh Highway is not a single uniform road.
 Road quality varies drastically between sections.
-Based on research from the 2025 season and BRO update patterns, here is what to expect on each stretch during the open season:
+Based on the 2026 season opening reports and BRO update patterns, here is what to expect on each stretch during the open season:

-• Manali to Keylong via Atal Tunnel (approx. 115 km, 2 hrs): Excellent tarmac.
+- Manali to Keylong via Atal Tunnel (approx. 115 km, 2 hrs): Excellent tarmac.
 The NH-03 section from Manali through the Atal Tunnel and onward to Keylong is well-maintained.
-No issues.
+No issues year-round.

-• Jispa to Sarchu via Baralacha La (approx. 80 km, 3-4 hrs): The most challenging stretch in early season.
-Expect water crossings, gravel roads, and loose surfaces near Baralacha La.
-BRO typically completes repairs by July.
+- Jispa to Sarchu via Baralacha La (approx. 80 km, 3-4 hrs): The most challenging stretch in early season.
+Expect water crossings, gravel patches, and loose surfaces near Baralacha La through mid-June.
+BRO typically completes surface repairs here by July.

 Essential Tips for Traveling Manali Leh Highway in 2026